nicodemuz/php-getimg.ai/README.md

 **nicodemuz/php-getimg.ai** is a modern, lightweight PHP library designed to integrate seamlessly with the [GetImg.ai](https://getimg.ai/) image generation API.
 Quickly generate stunning AI-powered images for your projects with just a few lines of code.

+This package is currently under development.
+There is only support for text-to-image generation.
+Pull requests for other features are welcome.

 ---

 ## Features 🚀